tinasamson/QAautomation/README.md

 4. Verify that 'SEARCHED PRODUCTS' is visible
 5. Verify that all products related to the search are visible

-### Test Case 6: Add products to cart
+### Test Case 6: Add product from product list page to cart
+1. Go to the product list page
+2. Add random product to cart
+3. Click on the "continue shopping" button
+4. Click on cart button
+5. Verify that product is added to cart
+6. Verify product information

+### Test case 7: Add multiple items of same product from product detail page to cart
 1. Go to a product detail page
 2. Add product to cart
-3. Click on te "continue shopping" button
+3. Click on the "continue shopping" button
-4. Go to the product list page
-5. Add random product to cart
-6. Click on cart button
+4. Click on cart button
-7. Verify that both product are added to cart
+5. Verify that both product are added to cart
-8. Verify products information
+6. Verify products information

 ### Test Case 7: Delete products from cart
 1. Go to a product detail page